grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/01 test builder.md

 The k6 Test Builder allows you to utilize a graphical interface to create a k6 test.

-Based on your inputs, the test builder will automatically generate the k6 script for you.
-Then, you could copy the script and [run the test from the CLI](/getting-started/running-k6).
+Based on your input, the test builder will automatically generate the k6 script for you.
+Once done, you can copy the script and [run the test from the CLI](/getting-started/running-k6).

 > **Note**: you need a [k6 Cloud](/cloud) account to use the test builder.
 However, it is **free to use**, and you do not need an active paid subscription to utilize this feature.